The ILCU Foundation is committed to ensuring accountability and transparency with regard to all aspects of our international development work.

 - We learn from complaints, use them to improve, and monitor them at our Board.

 If you do have a complaint about any aspect of our work, you can contact ILCU Foundation in writing or by telephone.
 Please give us as much information as possible and let us know how you would like us to respond to you, providing relevant contact details.
-In the first instance, your complaint will be dealt with by Orla Cooke.

 33-41 Lower Mount Street,